 5. Configure Attribute claims rules

-You now need to configure your application’s User Attributes & Claims.
-Entra ID sets up a few default User Attributes & Claims rules.
-However, For this document, it is sufficient to release an attribute common in other sources you might use to search for user attributes.
+If you’re going to get your attributes from another source, it is sufficient to release an attribute common in other sources you might use to search for user attributes.
 This requires altering what has been pre-defined or adding a new claim.
-In this example, we’ll configure Entra ID to release ‘userPrincipalName’ and ‘mail’ as a minimal set of attributes; We’ll fetch other attributes from LDAP.
+In this example, we’ll configure Entra ID to release ‘userPrincipalName’ and ‘mail’ as a minimal set of attributes.

 6. Configure SimpleSAMLphp to use the Entra ID IdP as an authentication source